2 Simple Ways to Use Average True Range in Your Trading Strategy

 On this chart I have added a 14 period ATR to the bottom and on the price portion, this indicator calculates the price point for the trailing stop.
 For short trades, the calculation is from the close of the candlestick plus 2 X ATR.

-In this example, we have a basic trading strategy of breakout/pullback in the context of a down trend.
-You can see if you sold in the range or at the breakout, price fell strongly to the downside.
+In this example, we have a basic trading strategy of upside trend line break entry n the context of a down trend shifting to an uptrend.

 The ATR trailing stop is calculated at every candlestick close which allows you to take advantage of this move until adverse price action takes you out.
-The plus side to the exit is you are being taken out when the rally is showing strength to the upside after the down move has exhausted the current trend direction run.
+The plus side to the exit is you are being stopped out when price is in a trading range.
+You can never be certain a range does not break in the opposite direction of your trade.

 Set Stop Loss At Objective Price Points